brussens/yii2-maintenance-mode/README.md

     ]
 ]
 ```
-You can create custom filter:
+You can create a custom filter:
 ```php
 class MyCustomFilter extends Filter
 {